MystenLabs/walrus-docs/docs/walrus-sites/tutorial-suins.md

 Note that the SuiNS package and object on testnet may change.
 You can find the latest ones by looking at the `TESTNET_CONFIG` in the [SuiNS contract](https://github.com/MystenLabs/suins-contracts/blob/main/sdk/src/constants.ts).

-If all succeeds, we can now browse [https://walrusgame.walrus.site](https://walrusgame.walrus.site)!